Is A Air A Compound

 Introduction: Understanding Compounds and Mixtures

 Before we can classify air, we need to understand the difference between a compound and a mixture.
+Water (H₂O), for example, is a compound composed of hydrogen and oxygen atoms bonded together in a fixed ratio.
 A compound is a pure substance formed when two or more different chemical elements are chemically bonded together.
 This bonding involves a sharing or transfer of electrons, resulting in a new substance with distinct properties different from its constituent elements.
-Water (H₂O), for example, is a compound composed of hydrogen and oxygen atoms bonded together in a fixed ratio.
 It has properties entirely different from hydrogen gas (highly flammable) and oxygen gas (supports combustion).

 A mixture, on the other hand, is a physical combination of two or more substances where each substance retains its individual chemical properties.
-The components of a mixture are not chemically bonded, and their proportions can vary.
+Now, the components of a mixture are not chemically bonded, and their proportions can vary.
 Sand and water, for example, form a mixture; the sand retains its granular nature, and the water remains liquid.
 The components can be separated using physical methods like filtration or evaporation.

 The Composition of Air: A Complex Mixture